arnaudstiegler/gameNgen-repro/README.md

 # gameNgen-repro

 # TODO List
-- [] Add the conditioning image noise
+- [x] Add the conditioning image noise
-- [] Add the VAE decoder training script
+- [x] Add the VAE decoder training script
 - [] Put the buffer size as a parameter to the train script
 - [] Clean up the inference script
 - [] Try reducing the number of timesteps for inference
 - [] Implement latent caching for the autoregressive inference
 - [] Do some quick parameter sweep on LR, scheduler, etc.
+- [x] Add the target image to the validation logging

 ## Datasets